-(Right to Make a Work Public)
+(Right to make a work public)

-Article 18 (1) The author of a work not yet made public (this includes a work made public without the author's consent; the same applies hereinafter in this

-- Article) has the right to make available or present that work to the public.
-The same applies to any derivative work derived from an original work that has not yet been made public. - (2) In a case set forth in one of the following items, the author is presumed to consent to the action set forth in the relevant item: - (i) the author transfers the copyright to a work not yet made public: making available or presenting the work to the public through the exercise of the copyright to the work; - (ii) the author transfers the original of an artistic or photographic work not yet made public: presenting the work to the public through exhibiting the original; - (iii) the copyright to an author's cinematographic work belongs to the producer of the cinematographic work pursuant to the provisions of Article 29: making available or presenting the work to the public through the exercise of the copyright to the work. - (3) In a case set forth in one of the following items, the author is presumed to consent to the action set forth in the relevant item: - (i) the author makes available a work not yet made public to an administrative organ (meaning an administrative organ provided for in Article 2, paragraph (1) of the Act on Access to Information Held by Administrative Organs (Act No. 42 of 1999; hereinafter referred to as "the Act on Access to Administrative Organs' Information")) (unless the author manifests an intention to the contrary by the time of the decision to disclose it under the provisions of Article 9, paragraph (1) of the Act on Access to Administrative Organs' Information): making available or presenting the work to the public by the head of the administrative organ, pursuant to the provisions of the Act on Access to Administrative Organs' Information (if historical public records and archives (meaning historical public records and archives provided for in Article 2, paragraph (6) of the Public Records and Archives Management Act (Act No. 66 of 2009; hereinafter referred to as "the Public Records Management Act"); the same applies hereinafter) pertaining to that work are transferred from the head of an administrative organ to the National Archives of Japan, etc. (meaning the National Archives of Japan, etc. provided for in Article 2, paragraph (3) of the Public Records Management Act; the same applies hereinafter)) pursuant to the provisions of Article 8, paragraph (1) of the Public Records Management Act (unless the author of the work manifests an intention to the contrary by the time of the decision to permit the use of that work under the provisions of Article 16, paragraph (1) of the Public Records Management Act), this includes making available or presenting the work to the public by the head of the National Archives of Japan, etc. (meaning the head of the National Archives of Japan,
+- Article 18 (1) The author of a work not yet made public (this includes a work made public without the author's consent; the same applies hereinafter in this Article) has the right to make available or present that work to the public.
+The same applies to any derivative work derived from an original work that has not yet been made public. - (2) In a case set forth in one of the following items, the author is presumed to consent to the action set forth in the relevant item: - (i) the author transfers the copyright to a work not yet made public: the making available or presentation of the work to the public through the exercise of the copyright to the work; - (ii) the author transfers an artistic or photographic work not yet made public: the presentation of the work to the public through the exhibition of the original; - (iii) the copyright to an author's cinematographic work belongs to the producer of the cinematographic work pursuant to the provisions of Article 29: the making available or presentation of the work to the public through the exercise of the copyright to the work. - (3) In a case set forth in one of the following items, the author is presumed to consent to the action set forth in the relevant item: - (i) the author offers a work not yet made public to an administrative organ (meaning an administrative organ provided for in Article 2, paragraph (1) of the Act on Access to Information Held by Administrative Organs (Act No. 42 of 1999; hereinafter referred to as "the Act on Access to Administrative Organs' Information")) (unless the author manifests an intention to the contrary by the time of the decision to disclose it under the provisions of Article 9, paragraph (1) of the Act on Access to Administrative Organs' Information): the making available or presentation of the work to the public by the head of the administrative organ, pursuant to the provisions of the Act on Access to Administrative Organs' Information; - (ii) the author offers a work not yet made public to an incorporated administrative agency, etc. (meaning an incorporated administrative agency, etc. provided for in Article 2, paragraph (1) of the Act on Access to Information Held by Incorporated Administrative Agencies (Act No. 140 of 2001; hereinafter referred to as "the Act on Access to Incorporated Administrative Agencies' Information"); the same applies hereinafter), (unless the author manifests an intention to the contrary by the time of the decision to disclose it under the provisions of Article 9, paragraph (1) of the